According to the Chinese zodiac, 2017 was Year of the Rooster - but we’re inclined to suggest it’s also been the year of the smart speaker.

 Crucially, the microphone performance is notably better on this Echo.
 In our experience, not only is it more likely to understand your command but it’s also better at hearing commands in noisy environments.

-Provided you don’t expect more for your £90 - and considering there isn’t an alternative for the money - the Echo 2 remains a good buy.
+Provided you don’t expect more for your £90 - and considering there isn’t an alternative for the money - the second-generation Echo remains a good buy.
 On the other hand, if your main priority is playing music, we’d suggest you look elsewhere.